elastic/terraform-provider-ec/docs/resources/ec_deployment.md

 * `remote_cluster` (Optional) Elasticsearch remote clusters to configure for the Elasticsearch resource.
 Can be set multiple times.
 * `snapshot_source` (Optional) Restores data from a snapshot of another deployment.
 * `extension` (Optional) Custom Elasticsearch bundles or plugins.
 Can be set multiple times.
+* `autoscale` (Optional) Enable or disable autoscaling.
+Defaults to the setting coming from the deployment template.
+Accepted values are `"true"` or `"false"`.

 ##### Topology